Metterant/MyPDMProject/README.md

 ## HOW TO CREATE YOUR OWN .ENV FILE TO STORE CREDENTIALS

-Create an .env file any where in the this project and write these inside
+Create an .env file in the root of this project and write these inside

 ``` dotenv
 DB_URL=jdbc:mysql://localhost:3306/digital_bus_pass